30 December 2019

 • Iskandar vs. Gilgamesh (Fate/Zero)

-• Levi vs. Beast Titan (Attack On Titan)
+• Levi vs. Beast Titan (Attack On Titan season 3)

 • Kakyoin vs. Death 13 (JoJo's Bizarre Adventure)